Solar-pumped Radiation-balanced Laser: Abstract

 \section{Abstract}

 Solar-pumped lasers, predominantly based on neodymium gain media, offer a promising route to renewable laser--energy conversion and space-based photonics; however, their performance has been constrained by thermal loading and limited power scalability.
-Here, we propose and numerically investigate a solar-pumped ytterbium thin-disk gain medium in combination with a dome concentrator that enables multipass solar pumping and enhanced absorption.
+Here, we propose and numerically investigate a solar-pumped ytterbium thin-disk gain medium combined with a dome concentrator, which enables multipass solar pumping and enhanced absorption.
 The design yields comparably low lasing thresholds for neodymium- and ytterbium-doped media, while ytterbium provides superior power scalability, enabling up to threefold higher output power.
 We further identify ytterbium-doped medium combined with a spherical concentrator as a viable solar-pumped, radiation-balanced configuration, achieving self-cooled lasing at solar pump intensities of $28.5~\mathrm{kW\,cm^{-2}}$ within the $1020$--$1033~\mathrm{nm}$ window of the solar spectrum.
-The spherical concentrator increases the averaged fluence of the solar pump while permitting anti-Stokes fluorescence to escape efficiently.
-These results establish multi-pass, solar-pumped thin-disk ytterbium lasers as a compact, scalable, and sustainable platform for high-performance solar-pumped lasers.
+We further demonstrate that dual-wavelength pumping overcomes the limitations imposed by low solar intensity and concentration constraints, enabling radiation-balanced lasing at orders-of-magnitude lower solar pump intensities.
+The proposed spherical-concentrator-based design enhances pump absorption while allowing efficient escape of anti-Stokes fluorescence.
+These results establish multi-pass, solar-pumped ytterbium lasers as a compact, scalable, and sustainable platform for high-performance solar-pumped lasers.